An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Analysis of the ML supply chain

 \subsubsection{Licenses present in model supply chains}

-There are typically relatively few parent/child license differences between models in these chains, with an average of 1.9 distinct licenses in a given chain, including unknown or undeclared licenses.
-As \Cref{fig:chain_licenses} illustrates, the first quartile is just 1 license, and both the median and third quartile are 2 licenses.
+There are typically relatively few parent/child license differences between models in these chains.
+We remind the reader than a parent/child license difference does not necessitate an incompatibility, but instead demonstrates that some licensing decisions (or lack thereof in the case of neglecting to license a derivative work) were made along the chain.
+There was an average of 1.9 distinct licenses in a given chain, including unknown or undeclared licenses.
+The minimum and first quartile are both just 1 license, both the median and third quartile are 2 licenses, and the maximum is 6 licenses.
 A chain most commonly contains 2 licenses (24,069 chains), and the highest number of licenses observed was 6, occurring in 17 different chains.
 A relatively small number of parent/child license differences simplifies the task of managing license compliance.
 However, these differences within a lineage necessitate examination of license compatibility, as well as a possible need to find mitigations for items in model chains when required by the license of a base model.